Best Die Cutting Machines

 Automatic vs. Manual

 Both automatic and manual die cutters work well with a variety of materials, so the type of machine you choose really comes down to convenience and what you plan on using it for the most.
 Manual models are composed of a rolling base connected to a side crank.
 You turn the crank and the base moves like a conveyer belt under the die cutting press and blade.
-With these models, you put paper under metal dies that press, cut or emboss designs into the paper or foam.
+With these models, you put paper under metal dies that press or cut designs into the paper or foam.

-Automatic models are similar to printers or scanners.
+Automatic models are like printers or scanners.
 Your materials sit on a sheet of light adhesive paper to keep them stable while the die-cutting blade carves your designs.
 More advanced models let you create designs on a computer, then send them to the cutter.
 While it is common to use these machines for cutting vinyl lettering and paper for scrapbooking pages, today's machines can do much more, such as engrave and emboss a wide variety of materials like sheet metal, fabric and leather.